fawda123/SWMPr/README.md

 `.Rprofile` File that is run after opening the project in R, contains all package dependencies.

-`.gitignore` List of files that Git ignores, not on repository.
+`.gitignore` List of files that Git ignores during commits/build, not on repository.

 `SWMPr.Rproj` RStudio project file used to create the package.